kevinnowland/mnist-models/README.md

 requiring conversation resolution before merging.
 These are simple protections to ensure a small bit of code quality.

+## Pull requests

+Note that the way this repository is developed is via pull requests (PRs).
+Code is created in a branch which we push up.
+Then we can request reviews from collaborators on the repository.
+I created an extra account, erdoskevin, which I added as a collaborator in order to demonstrate this feature.
+You can go back and look at closed pull requests to see the fake converations that got added.
+The first pull request is an example of this.

 ## Misc

 Miscellaneous things to keep in mind